Solutions · The 4orm Finance Platform

 04

-Tokenized Collateral Engine
+Tokenized Collateral Engine Later Phase

-Real-time collateralization and margin efficiency.
+Later-phase capability for real-time collateralization and margin efficiency.
 Mobilizes illiquid Canadian assets like CRE, energy royalties, mining bullion, equipment, and private credit into institutional-grade collateral instruments.

 05